What do I need to know before retiring in Atenas?

 When we asked people what advice they would give someone preparing to move to Atenas, they said...

 "Atenas is known for its warm, tropical climate and is often referred to as having the 'best climate in the world'.
 Before retiring in Atenas, expats should know that the cost of living is relatively low compared to many Western countries, but it's still higher than in other parts of Costa Rica.
 Healthcare in Costa Rica is of a high standard, with both public and private healthcare systems available.
 Expats can join the public healthcare system for a small monthly fee based on income, but many also choose to have private health insurance for more immediate care.
 Spanish is the official language of Costa Rica, so learning some basic Spanish will be beneficial, although many locals and expats speak English.
 Atenas is a small town with a tight-knit community, so it's easy to get to know people.
 However, it's also close to the capital city of San Jose, providing access to more urban amenities when needed.
 The local cuisine is a mix of traditional Costa Rican food and international dishes, with plenty of fresh fruits and vegetables available.
 Costa Rica uses the Costa Rican colón as its currency, but US dollars are widely accepted.
 The country is politically stable and has a lower crime rate than many other Latin American countries, but petty crime can be an issue, so it's important to take basic safety precautions.
 Costa Rica has a slower pace of life, which can be a big adjustment for some expats.
 This 'Pura Vida' lifestyle is one of the reasons many people choose to retire in Costa Rica.
 Finally, it's important to understand the visa and residency requirements before moving.
-There are several options for obtaining residency, including through investment or by proving a steady income," explained one expat living in Atenas, Costa Rica.
+There are several options for obtaining residency, including through investment or by proving a steady income," said another expat in Atenas, Costa Rica.

 Other Questions: